feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k/README.md

 * INT: `RST 38` is used by the ACIA 68B50 Serial Device through the IM1 `INT` location.
 * NMI: `NMI` is unused and is available to the user.

-All `RST xx` targets can be rewritten in a `JP` table originating at `0x8000` in RAM.
+All `RST nn` targets can be rewritten in a `JP` table originating at `0x8000` in RAM.
 This allows the use of debugging tools and reorganising the efficient `RST` instructions as needed.
+By default, if not defined, `RST nn` targets return a "?UF Error" code.

 ## USR Jump Address & Parameter Access